The Government has restated its commitment to delivering pensions dashboards in a written statement.

 Next steps

-After successfully connecting to the ecosystem, you can manage your connection.
+After successfully connecting to the ecosystem, you can manage your connection and add pension providers and schemes.